-Consultant Radiologist at Ninewells Hospital & Medical School, Dundee, with general diagnostic imaging as his work and respiratory radiology as a special interest.
+Until his retirement, Roddy was a Consultant Radiologist at Ninewells Hospital & Medical School, Dundee, with general diagnostic imaging as his work and respiratory radiology as a special interest.

-He is the curator of the art collection of the Ninewells Hospital Radiology Department.
+Roddy was also the curator of the art collection of the Ninewells Hospital Radiology Department.
 With a similar philosophy to Art in Healthcare, the collection was established to benefit patients and staff, and also to encourage young artists.
 Since 1998, the Radiology Art Prize has been awarded annually at the Duncan of Jordanstone College of Art & Design, University of Dundee.

 He is Treasurer of Ruthven Parish Festival, a local music and arts society